SamuelGYX/hello-world/README.md

 I am here just for commit testing.

-I am good and programming & swimming.
+I am good and programming and swimming.